Skip to main content

 Veronica Villensey decides to push him, as the title suggests, Overboard!
 Other murder mysteries task you with figuring out whodunnit, but Overboard! flips this idea on its head.
 How do you get away with murder?
 Playing the role of Veronica as she covers up her matricide is unique and fun.

 The game plays as a visual novel.
 You explore the ship, speak to other passengers to gain information.
 Veronica is the villain of the tale and everyone on board has a secret to hide.
-The old lady; she’s a gossip, the self-obsessed younger woman, the kind gentleman, secretly a pervert.
+The old lady; she’s a gossip.
+The younger woman; she is self obsessed.
+The kind gentleman; secretly a pervert.

 Characters may know key incriminating evidence relating to the murder, so it’s important to discover their flaws and how to manipulate them to your advantage.
 You will not learn all this information in your first playthrough and it requires a little trial and error to uncover all the details.